SiliconLabs/wisun-br-linux-docker/README.md

   - get an equipment providing IPv6 through NAT64 or 6to4
   - get an equipment advertising a site-local IPv6 prefix (eg. fd01::/64).
 You can do that using radvd with any standard Linux.

+### The container does not detect my IPv6 network

+The container relies on Router Advertisements.
+If your network use DHCPv6, or does not have Router Advertisement for any reason, the container won't detect the network.

 ### Cannot reach (IPv4) internet from the container